emmacicichen/loadtest/README.md

-## a general-purpose HTTP load-testing and benchmarking library
+## LoadTestLib: A general-purpose HTTP load-testing and benchmarking library

 ### How to run a Load Test
 - build a docker image